tdeekens/flopflip/readme.md

 This variant of the `ConfigureFlopFlip` component form `@flopflip/react-broadcast` will use the context and a broadcasting system to reliably communicate with children toggling features (you do not have to worry about any component returning `false` from `shouldComponentUpdate`).
+If you're using `@flopflip/react-broadcast` you're done already.

-Given your preference is to have the feature flag's state persisted in redux you would simply add a reducer when creating your store
+Given your preference is to have the feature flag's state persisted in redux you would simply add a reducer when creating your store.

 ```js
 import { createStore, compose, applyMiddleware } from 'redux';